 Section 2 —Diverse Club Membership.
 This club’s membership should represent a cross section of the businesses, professions, occupations, and civic organizations in its community, including age, gender, and ethnic diversity.

-Article 10 Attendance
+Article 10.
+Attendance

 Section 1 — General Provisions.
 Each member should attend this club’s regular meetings, or its satellite club’s regular meetings, and engage in this club’s service projects, events, and other activities.
 A member shall be counted as attending a regular meeting if the member: